absozero/awesome-devtools/README.md

 - [sd](https://github.com/chmln/sd) - A modern alternative to what sed has to offer. ![ossoft][oss]

+- [Soft-serve](https://github.com/charmbracelet/soft-serve) - A selfhosted git server accessible from the terminal.

 - [Taskwarrior](https://github.com/GothenburgBitFactory/taskwarrior) - A streamlined task manager on the cli. ![ossoft][oss]

 - [Tealdeer](https://dbrgn.github.io/tealdeer/) - A client for the tldr pages that uses a cache approach, and allows for offline use and custom pages, making it my personal favorite tldr client. 🌟